 What is User Activation?

-User activation is the moment when a new user completes key actions that show they understand your product and are gaining value from it.
-It's the critical step between signing up and becoming an engaged, long-term user.
+User activation is the critical moment when a new user completes key actions that demonstrate they understand your product and are experiencing its core value.
+It's the essential bridge between signing up (user acquisition) and becoming an engaged, long-term user (user retention).

 User Activation vs Other Metrics